Registered LLC: Everything You Need to Know

 - Getting an EIN.
 An EIN, or Employer Identification Number, is used by the IRS to identify your business for tax purposes.
 Some banks may also require it for setting up a business account with them.
 File Form SS-4 with the IRS to obtain an EIN.
 There is no fee for filing.

 - Writing an operating agreement.
 Although not generally required, an operating agreement is recommended, as it can be very helpful in organizing the internal structure of your LLC and strengthening limited liability.
 If you do not set up your own operating agreement, you will be held to your state’s default rules.

 - Obtaining permits and/or licenses.
 Depending on your line of business, it may be necessary to acquire permits or licenses before legally going into business.
 What permits or licenses are necessary will vary between state and community.
 You can consult the U.S. Small Business Administration to see what your business requires.

 - File reports to the state.
 Depending on the state, you may be required to file informational or other reports on annual, biennial, or periodic basis, as well as upon LLC formation.
 There may be fees to go with these reports.

 If you need help understanding issues related to the registered LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.